samhpickering/yubikey-gpg-notifier/README.md

 ## Installation

-Download the yubikey-gpg-notifier file somewhere suitable and ensure it is executable.
+1. Download yubikey-gpg-notifier and mark it as executable.

 > [!IMPORTANT]
 > Python 3.11 is currently required due to the tomllib requirement.
 If not available on your PATH, amend the shebang to point to a Python 3.11+ interpreter.

-Create a config file at `~/.config/yubikey-gpg-notifier.toml` - the tool will refuse to start without this.
+2. Create a config file at `~/.config/yubikey-gpg-notifier.toml` - the tool will refuse to start without this.
+The `scdaemon` path can be retrieved by running `gpgconf`.
 Example using [terminal-notifier](https://github.com/julienXX/terminal-notifier):
 ```toml
 scdaemon = "/path/to/gnupg/libexec/scdaemon"